Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 - [x] Implement resizing and health checking
 - [ ] Add a GUI version

+The GUI version will be in development if the Terminal based version funktions as it should!
 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.